WeAreYEF/Media-Training/README.md

-# Media Production Training for Young Women and Teenage Mothers
+# Media Training for Young Women and Teenage Mothers
-**Implemented by:** Youth Empowerment Foundation (YEF) and Creative Innovative Centre (CIC)

----

 ## **Table of Contents**